All Episodes

 I believe her.

-I believe first of all, she only told the story in the Washington Post.
+First of all, she only told the story in the Washington Post.

 She doesn't remember even the year or where this all had occurred.

-The judge denies it.
+But okay, the judge denies it.

-Um whatever happened to the presumption of innocence in this country, it's a little scary to me.
+Whatever happened to the presumption of innocence in this country, it's a little scary to me.

-Then after about 72 hours, it began to be obvious that the story was not being reinforced.
+Then, after about 72 hours, it began to be obvious that the story was not being reinforced.

-Um, you weren't getting people to come out as witnesses for her.
+But you weren't getting people to come out as witnesses for her.

 You weren't getting corroboration.

-You weren't getting excuse me.
+You weren't getting.

-I know I'll fill in the play.
+I'll fill in the plane.

 Let me just help you out.